woai30231/nextjs-fullstack-demo/README.md

 ### Prerequisites

-- Install yarn as global dependency.
+- Install pnpm as global dependency.
-- Node 18 and above only.
+- Node 20 and above only.
-- No NPM, Only Yarn.
+- No NPM, Yarn, Only PNPM.
 - Don't Disable ESLint & Prettier.
 - Try to follow the rules as much as you can.

 ### Installing

-1. yarn
+1. pnpm install
 2. fill all the .env and config details
-3. `yarn start` to run the project ( `yarn start:dev` for development )
+3. `pnpm start` to run the project ( `pnpm start:dev` for development )

 ### Environment Variables